-Lawrence - In consideration of and out of respect for residents' privacy, security, and property, all Student Housing buildings (residence halls, scholarship halls, and apartment buildings) on campus are secured and locked 24 hours a day.
+In consideration of and out of respect for residents' privacy, security, and property, all Housing & Residence Life buildings (residence halls, scholarship halls, and apartment buildings) on campus are secured and locked 24 hours a day.
 Residents may enter their assigned building by using their KU Card at designated card access doors.
 Visitors should be met by their host at the building entry areas and escorted throughout the duration of their stay.

-Each duplex entrance door at Sunflower Apartments has been equipped with a deadbolt lock.
+Sunflower Apartments do not have card access doors, rather each duplex entrance door at Sunflower Apartments has been equipped with a deadbolt lock.
 Residents should deadbolt their apartments at all times.